CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

         Dim cts As CancellationTokenSource
     ```

 2. Dans `StartButton_Click`, déterminez si une opération est déjà en cours d'exécution.
-Si la valeur de `cts` est `Nothing`, aucune opération n’est déjà active.
-Si la valeur n’est pas `Nothing`, l’opération qui est déjà en cours d’exécution est annulée.
+If the value of `cts` is `Nothing`, no operation is already active.
+If the value isn't `Nothing`, the operation that is already running is canceled.

     ```vb
     ' *** If a download process is already underway, cancel it.